myAILabs/myailabs.github.io/src/data/blog/labs/lab1/exp2/z1/y1/x1/v1-text-in-cell.md

   - Web Genes
   - AI Agents
   - Astro
-description: Experimenting with a short XYZ AI folder structure for organizing content in zZ/yY/xX format.
+description: Experimenting with a short XYZ AI format for organizing content in zZ/yY/xX format.
 ---

 ## Experiment 2: Text in cell x1 of y1 of z1